google/cro3/contrib/labtunnel/README.md

 query crosfleet for leased DUTs.
 If there is only one DUT leased it will use that hostname, otherwise it will prompt the user to select from among the leased DUTs.
 The `leased` hostname will work with **all** subcommands except hosts which does not do any hostname resolution.
+When using `leased` as the dut_hostname labtunnel will automatically close down withing 60s of the lease ending (either through timeout or due to the lease being abandoned).

 Usage:
   labtunnel [command]